Data-to-Insight-Center/sead2/README.md

 IU SEAD Cloud:  a persistent store at Indiana University to which the SEAD publishing services publish.
 IU SEAD Cloud is backed by a large scale HPC storage server.
 Active code base for IU SEAD Cloud now at https://github.com/Data-to-Insight-Center/IU-SEAD-Cloud

+thanks,

+the Data To Insight Center team at Indiana University

 Steps to build:
 ---------------